, Mumbai campus

 She is also Certified TCI (Theme Centred Interaction) Trainer.

-Of twenty four years of a career connected with Social Work, she has spent equal time being a social work practitioner and educator.
+Of twenty five years of a career connected with Social Work, she has spent equal time being a social work practitioner and educator.

 Some recent research projects (completed and ongoing)

 1. Making Street Children Matter: A Census Study in Mumbai, 2014